pascallaliberte/sharpen.page/_posts/2021-01-08-copywriting-feedback-for-akord-getting-main-headline-right.md

 * **When** I've recently started a new company and I'm hiring my first collaborator...
 * **When** I see yet another data breach in the news...

 One of them will be a good suitor for the main headline.
-Maybe you can tap into all of them on your page, using different headlines.
+[Maybe you can tap into all of them on your page][just-one-struggle], using different headlines.

+[just-one-struggle]: {% post_url 2019-09-20-focus-on-just-one-struggle %}

 ## More than One Headline: "I feel understood"